stphnmrgn/template/README.md

        $ git clone https://github.com/stphnmrgn/template.git

 2. Create a project folder and copy/paste the content from "template" into your project folder.
-Alernatively you could rename the "template" repo folder and use it as your project folder
+Alternatively you could rename the "template" repo folder and use it as your project folder

        $ mkdir new_project